This Handy New Device Might Help KO Cholera

 A simpler solution would be to clean up the contaminated water with chlorine tablets or filters — while warning the public about possible risks.
 And that's where an engineer named Katherine Clayton comes in.

-She and colleagues at Purdue University have invented a device for rapidly detecting cholera bacteria in water.
+Clayton and colleagues at Purdue University have invented a device for rapidly detecting cholera bacteria in water.
 The idea is to find potential sources of an outbreak.

-Right now, most tests for cholera require time – three to five days — and a well-equipped laboratory.
+Right now, most tests for cholera require three to five days and a well-equipped laboratory.

 Clayton's new invention is a portable "cholera detection lab" built around a smartphone.